English BA (Hons)

 Contemporary Working-Class Writing

 What characterises ‘working-class writing’?
 How has the working class in Britain been represented in literature since 1950?
 Is there still a class structure in Britain and have circumstances been changing for the better?
-Unfolding chronologically, the set texts on this module consider a variety of forms including novels, plays, short stories, poetry and non-fiction to develop an informed understanding of the intersections between social class and gender, sexuality, ethnicity and place.
-The module explores aspects of the following: concepts of ‘Britishness’, culture clash and class structures, social (im)mobility, poverty, home and family, immigration, economic depression, strikes, regional writing (including dialect), intimacy and leisure and radical print and publishing culture.
-Students gain an understanding of modern and contemporary social and cultural history and heritage and develop the ability to critically analyse topical debates about class in Britain.
+The texts on this module consider a variety of forms including novels, plays, short stories, poetry and non-fiction to develop an informed understanding of the intersections between social class and gender, sexuality, ethnicity and place.
+You will gain an understanding of modern and contemporary social and cultural history, and heritage and develop the ability to critically analyse topical debates about class in Britain.

 Romantic Revolutions

-This module explores Romantic literature from 1780-1840, one of the most dynamic periods in British history.
-The era of the French revolution and Napoleonic wars, this was also a period of great social change and development in Britain.
-You will have the opportunity to study poetry, fiction, and other forms of writing from this era, exploring work by well-known writers such as Wordsworth and Shelley, as well as women’s writing, working-class writing and regional writing.
-The module will help you to develop your research skills and to engage in creative project ideas focusing on Romantic era writing and thought.
-The module will explore how far revolutionary political and social change is reflected in the experimental themes and forms of Romantic writing, as well as considering the role of literature in encouraging activism and social change, and its continued relevance today.
+This module explores Romantic literature from 1780-1840.
+This was the era of the French revolution and Napoleonic wars, and also a period of great social change and development in Britain.
+You will study fiction, poetry and other forms of writing from this era, exploring work by well-known writers such as Wordsworth and Shelley, as well as women’s writing, working-class writing and regional writing.
+The module will help you to develop your research skills and to engage in creative project ideas focusing on Romantic-era writing and thought.
+You will also explore how far revolutionary political and social change is reflected in the experimental themes and forms of Romantic writing, as well as considering the role of literature in encouraging social change, and its continued relevance today.

 Black Writing in Britain

-You will become familiar with many black writers writing in or about Britain from the 1950s until the present day, reading novels, essays, poetry, short stories, and plays.
-We will discuss the scope and function of the academic field named Black Writing in Britain or Black British Writing, and consider the limitations and opportunities presented by the idea of a Black British literary canon or tradition, by examining the texts in the contexts of consciousness, resistance, and activism, publishing and the literary marketplace, black identity, diaspora and migration, and ideas of national identity.
+You will become familiar with many black writers writing in or about Britain from the 1950s until the present day on this module.
+We will discuss the scope and function of the academic field named Black Writing in Britain, and consider the limitations and opportunities presented by the idea of a Black British literary canon or tradition, by examining the texts in the contexts of consciousness, resistance, and activism, publishing and the literary marketplace, black identity, diaspora and migration, and ideas of national identity.
 The module encourages debate over the impact of political, social, historical, and cultural contexts on literary texts, and the impact of literary texts on political, social, historical, and cultural contexts.

 Working with Scripts